amr-jawwad/dragon-fruit/README.md

     * Advantageous in the case of many features (for feature sampling in bagging)
     * Though boosting sometimes has the risk of overfitting, **validation** was used to alleviate that, along with **early stopping**.
-    * Can easily tackle **class imbalance** using class weights, which was implemented as an option
+    * Can easily tackle **class imbalance** using class weights, which was implemented as an option Currently **class imbalance** is calculated internally as: number of negative examples / number of positive examples.

 ## Evaluation and Results
 For evaluation, I was looking at: